Applications for research projects to be carried out over summer 2020 are due in February 2020.

 The questions provided on your grant application are designed to help the reviewers evaluate the following:

-- Can this project be completed by this student within the given time period?
+- Can this project be completed by this student within the given semester?

-- Does this project foster meaningful and sustained student/faculty collaboration for the summer?
+- Does this project foster meaningful and sustained student/faculty collaboration for the semester?

 - Is the student clearly the primary collaborator, with the mentor serving as secondary collaborator?